-Could Thomas Gibson And Jenna Elfman Pull Off A Dharma And Greg Reboot?
+Could Thomas Gibson And Jenna Elfman Pull Off A Dharma and Greg Reboot?

 Thomas Gibson’s Dharma and Greg costar Jenna Elfman has had a run of bad luck with her last five series, including Elfman’s most recent lead role in Imaginary Mary.
 Imaginary Mary is failing with only 3.5 million viewers according to News AU.

 Jenna Elfman’s career has been very frustrating since Dharma and Greg.
-Courting Alex, Accidentally on Purpose, 1600 Penn, and Growing Up Fisher similarly failed to gain an audience.
+Courting Alex, Accidentally on Purpose, 1600 Penn and Growing Up Fisher similarly failed to gain an audience.
 That has not dampened Jenna Elfman’s overall popularity though.

 Despite a few bad runs, Jenna Elfman is still popular as Dharma of Dharma and Greg.
 Sadly, perhaps Jenna has set the bar too high for herself, and it seems no other role quite meets Dharma and Greg fans expectations for Elfman.
 Still, Jenna Elfman is getting work, and is a highly recognizable figure, just awaiting the right part.